Skip to main content

 • “The gameplay is really tactical and engaging, and it feels so satisfying to see a plan come together.”

-• “If I had to list any criticisms, it would be regarding minor translation issues (missing starting quotation marks, some typos, etc.), poorly-tuned difficulty in the early game after they ported FMW4 mechanics to the FMW1-3 chapters, and no way to refund upgrades on units—resources like PP and WP/EX points are very scarce, and it's very possible to upgrade a unit, progress 100 hours, and recruit them again only to realize your previous upgrade choices were terrible but not have any way to reverse them without playing half the game over again.”
+• “If I had to list any criticisms, it would be regarding minor translation issues, poorly tuned difficulty in the early game after porting FMW4 mechanics to FMW1-3 chapters, and no way to refund upgrades on units—resources like PP and WP/EX points are very scarce, and it's possible to upgrade a unit, progress 100 hours, and recruit them again only to realize your previous upgrade choices were terrible but have no way to reverse them without playing half the game over again.”

 • music